Stephanie Wood-Ennett | Co-Director

 Ms. Wood attended prestigious summer programs on merit scholarship with the Pacific Northwest Ballet School, Oregon Ballet Theatre School and the San Francisco Ballet School.
 In addition to these summer programs Ms. Wood attended Exploring Ballet with Suzanne Farrell at the Kennedy Center in Washington DC and was personally invited to return by Ms. Farrell for the following summer.
-She continued her training at the San Francisco Ballet School while performing in the company’s production of The Nutcracker as Chinese, Snow and Waltz of The Flowers.
-Ms. Wood also performed in Lew Christensen’s Vivaldi Concerto Grosso, Balanchine’s Divertimento #15, and Stars and Stripes Forever.
+She then continued her training at the San Francisco Ballet School performing in the companies production of The Nutcracker as Chinese, Snow and Waltz of The Flowers.
+Ms. Wood also performed in Lew Christensen’s Vivaldo Concerto Grosso, Balanchine’s Divertimento #15, and Stars and Strips Forever.

 In 1998 Ms. Wood joined Ballet Memphis where she danced professionally for six years.
 While performing with Ballet Memphis, Ms. Wood toured to New York City and Saint-Sauveur, Quebec for an elite choreographers competition.
-She has also performed many varying soloist roles in the following ballets; Swan Lake, Giselle, Cinderella, The Nutcracker, Paquita, Napoli, Dracula, Where the Wild Things Are, Concerto Barocco and cutting edge works by innovative choreographers, including; Trey McIntyre, Joseph Jeffries, Garret Ammon, Septime Webre, Lila York and Mark Godden.
-Ms. Wood was given the opportunity to choreograph works on a professional level for the main stage company of Ballet Memphis.
+She has also performed many varying soloist roles in the following ballets; Swan Lake, Giselle, Cinderella, The Nutcracker, Paquita, Napoli, Dracula, Where the Wild Things Are, Concerto Barocco and cutting edge works by innovative choreographers, including; Trey McIntyre, Joseph Jefferies, Septime Webre, Garrett Ammon, Lila York and Mark Godden.
+Ms. Wood was given the opportunity to choreograph works at the professional level for the main stage company of Ballet Memphis.

 During Ms. Wood’s career she has instructed at the following schools; Ballet Memphis, Performing Arts of Germantown, The Evergreen City Ballet, Ballet Arts of Olympia and the Washington Contemporary Ballet.
 In 2008 Ms. Wood and Ms. Zechmann opened Studio West Dance Academy to share their love, expertise and passion for dance with the community.